levinzonr/godot-ui-navigation-system/README.md

 NavigationController.push("destination_name") # Pushes a new scene onto the navigation stack NavigationController.pop() # Pops the current scene from the navigation stack
 ```

+## License
+This plugin is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.